ulrich-hansen/E1000PKT/README.md

 # E1000PKT
-The Intel Gigabit Packet Driver (GPLv2) in an installable format for FreeDOS 1.2
+The Intel Gigabit Packet Driver (GPLv2) for DOS, packaged into an installable format for FreeDOS 1.2

 intel provides a DOS packet driver for the Intel(R) PRO/1000 Family of Desktop and Server adapters, specifically the Intel 82544, 82540, 82545, 82541, and 82547 based Ethernet controllers.